 The Withdrawal Rates calculator uses the same fundamental methodology as the original retirement paper “Determining Withdrawal Rates using Historical Data” by William Bengen but with an expanded data set.
 Bengen studied the historical data for the S&P 500 and 5-year US treasuries and simulated retirements using varying percentages of each asset and of the initial withdrawal rates.
 He determined the maximum withdrawal rate for basic stock & bond portfolios that would have still not completely run out of money even over the worst rolling 30-year retirement period.
 He called this the SAFEMAX withdrawal rate, and his study is the original basis for the famous 4% rule for retirement.

-The Trinity study later built upon his research by expanding the bond analysis to high grade corporate bonds (the closest equivalent here is the Total Bond Market) and reached similar but slightly different results.
+The Trinity study later built upon his research by expanding the bond analysis to long-term high grade corporate bonds and reached similar but slightly different results.
 They also used a different methodology and defined the Safe Withdrawal Rate as one that did not run out of money a certain percentage of the time.
 Any time you hear the term “success rate” discussing retirement, it’s likely a reference to the Trinity study or to a calculator based on it.

 Wade Pfau later used the same methodology to study international markets and found that the results were very different.
 This should not be at all surprising as any educated investor knows that not all stocks and bonds are created equal.
 What many people don’t realize, however, is that even using a different US stock index can greatly affect the results.
 Also, there are many investments available today (gold, REITs, TIPS) that the studies did not consider at all in their calculations.
 The Bengen and Trinity studies are tremendous resources for retirees, but there’s more to the story than the S&P500.